 As the evidence in the above video should clearly indicate, I contributed a lot more to our Kitchen Sink consumption effort than did Sarah.
 Not to diminish what she did, as we both ate a lot—way too much, actually.
 Although we weren’t given any sort of medallions for conquering the epic dessert, we were champions in our own minds.
 The crowd (in our heads) cheered as we left the restaurant.

-We had been to Beaches & Cream before that visit, and we’ve been several times since.
-Although we (wisely) haven’t done the Kitchen Sink again, we have tried numerous other desserts on the menu, and a couple other entrees besides the burger.
-The burger remains my favorite menu item, and is superior to even more expensive burgers at Walt Disney World.
-The No Way Jose is probably my favorite dessert, although nothing beats a Kitchen Sink for “fun factor.”
+For us, with its odd assortment and hodgepodge nature, the Kitchen Sink is a ‘one and done’ dessert.
+It’s cooler in principle than it is in practice; eating it was a really cool experience, but I’ve had better desserts there.
 If you’re a family of 4 or so with small kids, the experience of getting the Kitchen Sink is something you cannot pass up (in fact, it made our list of the Top 101 Tips for Walt Disney World!).
 Your kids will remember the spectacle for years, and even if you don’t eat it all, it will be a great memory that is well worth the price.

 Do you think Beaches & Cream lives up to the hype?
 Is it a “Must Do” for you, and if so, which dessert is your favorite?
 Planning on going?
-Share your thoughts in the comments!
+Share your thoughts or questions in the comments!